turingschool/module_5/flower_exercise_2.0.md

 * Temperance:	Lover of Moderation

 **Questions for the group:**
 * How is a virtue a strength?
-What could that look like in action?
+* What do these look like in action?

 #### Why is knowing this information about yourself useful?
 The results from your survey can help you identify some of your strengths and potential areas for growth so that you have language to help you: